Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 – Being Red Seal certified may allow for a higher per hour wage or salary.

-– For those running their own business in a Red Seal trade, proving certification may allow you to attract higher quality apprentices and other applicants to work for you.
+– For those running their own business in a Red Seal trade, proving Endorsement may allow you to attract higher quality apprentices and other applicants to work for you.
 Alternatively, becoming Red Seal certified may encourage you to start your own business.

 – Becoming Red Seal certified gives pride not only in your own accomplishments but also in the work you do in the skilled trade you’ve chosen.